Sabudhana Vada

 INSTRUCTIONS

-- Into the sago add chopped ginger, green chillies, cumin seeds, salt, crushed peanuts and mash it here and there.
+- Add chopped ginger, green chillies, cumin seeds, salt, crushed peanuts into a bowl and mash it here and there.
 Donot mash it completely.

 - Now add boiled and mashed potato into it and mix well.